stevepowell99/CausalMapFunctions/README.md

 ## Output functions

-There are three output functions which are thin wrappers around visNetwork, ggraph and DiagrammeR, allowing a graph to be displayed using any of these three visualisation engines.
+There are three output functions which are thin wrappers around visNetwork, DiagrammeR and DT, allowing a graph to be displayed using any of these three visualisation engines.

 ## Main functions

-### Filter by frequency
+### Select top factors or links

 Show the most frequently mentioned links and or the most frequently mentioned factors